bigai-nlco/NeedleInAVideoHaystack/README.md

 ### Install

-Install the additional package in the model to be tested environment:
+Install the additional package in the environment of model to be tested:

 ```zsh
 pip install -r requirements.txt